vincentarelbundock/Rdatasets/doc/betareg/rst/LossAversion.rst

       A data frame containing 570 observations on 7 variables.

       invest
          numeric.
-Average proportion of points invested across all 9 rounds.
+Average proportion of tokens invested across all 9 rounds.

       gender